Johnson Legal Will Writing…

 Despite the very sound reasons for making a Will, many people simply do not get around to it.
 A feeling of uneasiness about this sensitive subject plays a part, as well as a whole raft of misconceptions about the division of an estate on intestacy.

 Work and other commitments get in the way of setting aside time to put in place a properly valid Will.
-Hazel Johnson can make a home or office appointment to meet at a time that suits you.
+David Johnson can make a home or office appointment to meet at a time that suits you.

 You will be advised according to your particular circumstances – single, married, separated, divorced, cohabiting, young, elderly and whatever the size of your estate.